Jocker1980/ML_2019_GeneticAlgorithm_AutoMachineLearning/README.md

 # Genetic Algorithm for hyperparameter optimization
 Exploring AutoML with genetic algorithm.
 TPOT for hyperparameter optimization.

 TPOT (Tree-based Pipeline Optimisation Technique) is a library for autoML.
 I particularly like the fact that it could use genetic programming to optimize hyperparameters.
-When learning about grid search I was wondering how to includ more than the hyperparameters in the search space as the other aspect like the feature engineering will also influence the score.
+When learning about Grid Search I was wondering how to include more than the hyperparameters in the search space as the other aspect like the feature engineering will also influence the score.
 I think I found it in TPOT.

-Moreover I am learning in a contimuous manner through other couses and internet and I learnt that Grid Search is now obsolete regarding the performance.
-Despite it is a good start to learn or for algorithms with a few hyperparameter, there are better technics such as Random Search or Bayesian optimization and recently a novel bandit-based approach.
+Moreover I am learning in a continuous manner through other courses and internet and I learnt that Grid Search is now obsolete regarding the performance.
+Despite it is a good start to learn or for algorithms with a few hyperparameter, there are better techniques such as Random Search or Bayesian Optimization and recently a novel Bandit-Based approach.

 ML or DL are fast changing/progressing fields and it is part of the game to follow new techniques to not be late.
 I know I still have everything to learn even several basics, to not say: "I neither know nor think that I know".
-But in // to fulfilling the basic gaps I want to stay in touch with the last public ML/DL progresses.
+But in // to progressing on the basics I want to stay in touch with the last public ML/DL progresses.

 Here is a paper "Toward the automated analysis of complex diseases in genome-wide association studies using genetic programming" to better explain where it comes from and how it works.